electron/rfcs/text/0000-hyphenation-data-api.md

 ## Guide-level explanation

-We propose an API for hyphenation data similar to the existing spellChecker API in Electron.
-The reason for this is that spell checking data in Chromium is similarly downloaded on launch (rather than shipping with the renderer) and Electron replicates this behavior through an API.
+We propose an API for hyphenation data similar to the existing [spellChecker API](https://www.electronjs.org/docs/latest/tutorial/spellchecker) in Electron.
+The reason for this is that spell checking data in Chromium is similarly downloaded on launch (rather than shipping with the renderer) and Electron replicates this behavior.

 ### Enabling hyphenation